GLINTS: Glasgow Lab for Intersex, Non-Binary and Trans Studies

 Isabel Ruffell (School of Humanities — Classics)

-Samuel Rutherford (School of Humanities— History)
+Sam Rutherford (School of Humanities — History)

-Antonio Ivan Sánchez Hervás (School of Social & Political Sciences — Economic & Social
+Antonio Ivan Sánchez Hervás (School of Social & Political Sciences — Economic & Social History)

 Jay Todd (School of Geographical and Earth Sciences — Geography)